| The Florida Legislature

 Tallahassee central office or their local AB&T district

+office.
 Bars must display a

 Smoking Permitted sign on each entrance.